 The hotel Grimsel Passhöhe.

 A little island in the Totesee.
 What's that statue just off the left shore?
-I couldn't see it well enough from that distance, but I'm afraid that it might be an artistically stylized marmot.
+(Perhaps it's an artistically stylized marmot.)

 Once over the Grimselpass, we're looking up to the east at the Furkapass (2431m), upper right, and what's left of the Rhône Glacier, the source of the mighty River Rhône, up on the left.
-(Cathy and I blew out her VW bug's engine at the top of that pass back in 1979; some gentlemen climbers towed us down to Andermatt on the far side with a climbing rope.)
+(Cathy and I blew out her VW bug's engine at the top of that pass back in 1979; some gentlemen climbers towed us over to Andermatt with a climbing rope.)

 The early stretches of the Rhône River with, above it, the Glacier Express rail line and the Furkapass-Strasse road over to eastern Switzerland.